ElihleN/data_analysis/README.md

 | Version Control | Git, GitHub |
 | Documentation | Markdown, project README files, documentation style guide |

----

-## Portfolio Value

-This repository presents practical analytics workflows rather than isolated code snippets.
-It shows the ability to move from raw data to cleaned data, from cleaned data to analysis-ready outputs, and from analysis-ready outputs to reporting, dashboards, or business recommendations.

-The work is especially relevant for roles involving:

-- Data analysis
-- Business intelligence
-- Analytics engineering support
-- Data-driven reporting
-- Junior machine learning or data science preparation
-- Technical documentation for analytical systems

 ## Author